zoxpx/pxdocs/content/portworx-install-with-kubernetes/storage-operations/create-snapshots/on-demand/snaps-group-legacy.md

 ## Pre-requisites

-**Installing STORK**
+**Installing Stork**

-This requires that you already have [STORK](/portworx-install-with-kubernetes/storage-operations/stork) installed and running on your
+This requires that you already have [Stork](/portworx-install-with-kubernetes/storage-operations/stork) installed and running on your
 Kubernetes cluster.
-If you fetched the Portworx specs from the Portworx Spec Generator in [PX-Central](https://central.portworx.com) and used the default options, STORK is already installed.
+If you fetched the Portworx specs from the Portworx spec generator in [PX-Central](https://central.portworx.com) and used the default options, Stork is already installed.

 **Kubernetes Version**